 The software kids can use to program in C++ is called Visual Studio, which is an IDE, or Integrated Development Environment.
-It’s an industry-wide platform with many tools and features to assist!
+It’s a game industry-wide platform with many tools and features to assist!

 Actions include creating variables, classes, objects, arrays, functions, header files, and more, and then, with graphics, creating animations, frames, and movement.